pierre-auguste/tld_extractor/README.md

 If multiple data are to be returned, a slash will be used to separate items.

-Maximum depth of suffixes search was fixed to three.
-Exemple: *.act.edu.au

 A cache file named "suffixes.txt" and containing suffixes is created on your local system.

 ###RFC2606: